josedolz/LiviaNet_pytorch/README.md

 --network liviaNet  o  --network SemiDenseNet
 ```
 - Patch size, and sampling steps values are hard-coded.
 We will work on a generalization of this, allowing the user to decide the input patch size and the frequence to sample the patches.
+- TO-DO:
+-- Include data augmentation step.
+-- Add a function to generate a mask (ROI) so that 1) isolated areas outside the brain can be removed and 2) sampling strategy can be improved.
+So far, it uniformly samples patches across the whole volume.
+If a mask or ROI is given, sampling will focus only on those regions inside the mask.

 If you use this code in your research, please consider citing the following paper: